josi4/solarnode-handbook/docs/users/getting-started.md

 	Looking for SolarNodeOS for a device not listed here?
 Reach out to us through [email](mailto:info@solarnetwork.net) or [Slack][slack] to see if we can help!

-### Networking configuration
+### Configure your network

 SolarNode needs a network connection.
-If your device has an ethernet port, that is the most reliable way to get started.
-See the [Networking](networking.md) section for more information, including WiFi details.
+If your device has an ethernet port, that is the most reliable way to get started: just plug in your ethernet cable and off you go!

+If you want to use WiFi, or would like more detailed information about SolarNode's networking options, see the [Networking](networking.md) sections.

+### Power it on

+Insert your SD card (or other device media) into your device, and power it on.
+While it starts up, proceed with the next steps.

-## Associate SolarNode with SolarNetwork
+## Associate your SolarNode with SolarNetwork

 Every SolarNode must be associated (registered) with a SolarNetwork account.
 To associate a SolarNode, you must:

  1. Log into [SolarNetwork][solaruser]
  2. Generate an _invitation_ for a new SolarNode